 The first Chevron logo marked another step in the brand’s development.
 It was part of the company’s overall identity and unified its various business directions.
 The company, which included several brands, sought to emphasize its leadership in the energy sector, and this emblem played a key role in that effort.

 The central symbol was a circle with the inscription “Chevron Gasoline” in bright red.
-The letter “V” in the name stood out with its unique design, featuring added wings that conveyed a sense of movement and speed.
+The letter “V” in the name stood out for its distinctive design, with added wings that conveyed movement and speed.
 These “wings” symbolized progress and technological advancements, underscoring the brand’s connection to modern standards.

 A flame positioned within the “V” symbolized fire as a source of energy and was associated with warmth and light, highlighting the company’s field of activity.
 This element added extra expressiveness and reinforced the connection to the fuel industry.